The implication of this passage from Matthew 25 is as revelatory for us as it was in Matthew’s day:

 In Matthew 25, Jesus calls us to feed those who are hungry.
-We’ve made great progress in overcoming hunger, but millions of children around the world still don’t get enough nutritious food to live healthy lives.
+We’re currently facing the worst global hunger crisis in 50 years, with 22 million children on the brink of starvation.
 Now is the time for us to come together as followers of Jesus, sustaining families for today and equipping them to put food on their own tables for tomorrow.

 Water is essential to life.
 Here, Jesus, the source of Living Water, reminds us that we serve Him when we quench the physical thirst of those in need.
-With nearly 1,000 children still dying every day because of dirty water and poor sanitation and hygiene, we’re working hard to solve the global water crisis in our lifetime.
-In fact, we’re bringing clean water to one new person every 10 seconds — and we’re committed to bringing it to everyone, everywhere we work by 2030.
+More than 800 children under 5 die every day because of dirty water and poor sanitation and hygiene.
+We’re working hard to solve the global water crisis in our lifetime.
+In fact, we’re reaching one new person every 10 seconds with clean water — and we’re committed to reaching everyone, everywhere we work with clean water access by 2030.

 The Bible tells us that God loves those who are different from us — and wants us to care for them, too.
 Today, many of the “strangers” in greatest need are refugees and disaster survivors.
 Together, we can show them they’re not forgotten.
 From sending much-needed supplies to offering safe places in their own communities for kids who have survived trauma, let’s answer the invitation to treat “strangers” like neighbors.

 We’ve learned the best way to help people is to empower them to unleash their own drive and talents.
-That’s why we work to give some of the world’s poorest people the tools they need to start or build small businesses, save money, take responsibility, care for their communities — and break the cycle of poverty in their families for good.
+That’s why we work with some of the world’s poorest people to equip them with the the tools they need to start or build small businesses, save money, take responsibility, care for their communities — and break the cycle of poverty in their families for good.

-With these words from Matthew 25, Jesus shows us that true faith doesn’t stay locked within the walls of a church.
-It reaches out to the hurting and the oppressed.
-And it cares for children, who are the most vulnerable of all.
-Together, let’s protect boys and girls from evils like child labor, trafficking, and exploitation — and live out a faith that’s bold enough to enter the hardest places.
+With these words from Matthew 25, Jesus shows us that true faith doesn’t stay locked within the walls of a church building.
+It reaches out to people who are hurting and facing injustice — and it cares for children, who are the most vulnerable of all.
+Together, let’s protect boys and girls from evils like child labor, trafficking, and exploitation — and live out a faith that’s bold enough to enter the toughest places.

-These powerful words from Jesus are an emphatic call to care for God’s children who are threatened by preventable disease.
+These powerful words from Jesus are an emphatic call to care for all children who are threatened by preventable disease.
 We’re beating back diseases like malaria and tuberculosis around the globe, but millions of children still suffer needlessly from illness and malnutrition.
-Join us in providing what children and families need to grow strong and healthy, and be a part of the Great Physician’s work.
+Join us in equipping children and families with what they need to grow strong and healthy, and be a part of the Great Physician’s work.

 Regardless of how much we own, Jesus calls us to be poor — or humble — in spirit.
 In everything we do together, our work is driven by our shared desire for others to know God’s grace and experience the fullness of life He offers.
 Whether it’s giving children a solid foundation for their faith or supporting parents and churches, we do it out of thankfulness for Christ’s saving love and a desire to reflect His light to the world.

 Desperate need can be found not just across the ocean, but also in our own neighborhoods.
-Nearly 1 in 5 children in the U.S. lives in poverty, and that’s why World Vision also works here at home.
+More than 1 in 7 children in the U.S. lives in poverty, and that’s why World Vision also works here at home.
 From helping families in distressed and underserved communities to responding to domestic disasters, let’s join together and answer Jesus’ call to love our closest neighbors.

-As Christians, we know God creates each person with equal worth, and He calls us to help the marginalized.
+As Christians, we know God creates each person with equal worth, and He calls us to help people who are marginalized.
 In communities where all people aren’t afforded the same dignity, World Vision works to help overcome discriminatory beliefs and to end harmful practices like prenatal sex selection and gender-based violence.
 Together, we’re helping everyone see that all are made in the image of God.